kexiongwen/Bayesian_logistic_regression/README.md

 For logistic regression with a non-separable Bridge penalty, the fitting algorithm consists of two steps.
 First, we create an outer loop, which computes the quadratic approximation of (unpenalized) log-likelihood as in (\ref{eq:likelihood}) based on the $\beta$ from last iteration.
 Then in the inner loop, we use coordinate descent to solve the penalized weighted least-squares problem

 $$
 \beta^{\text {new }} \leftarrow \arg \min _{\beta}(\mathbf{z}-\mathbf{X} \beta)^{T} \mathbf{W}(\mathbf{z}-\mathbf{X} \beta)+(2^{\gamma}p+0.5)\log\left(\sum_{j=1}^{p}|\beta_{j}|^{\frac{1}{2^{\gamma}}}+1/b\right).
 $$

-The solution to Equation (\ref{eq:Proximal}) in the inner loop is known as Proximal Newton Map https://arxiv.org/pdf/1206.1623.pdf.
+The solution to equation (6) above in the inner loop is known as Proximal Newton Map https://arxiv.org/pdf/1206.1623.pdf.
 By slightly modifying the coordinate descent algorithm for penalized least square problem in https://arxiv.org/pdf/2108.03464.pdf,  we can get the coordinate descent algorithm for penalized weighted least square problem.